IUCN-UK/iucnredlistrb/README.md

 ### Threats

-To get a list of all Threats
+To retrieve a list of all Threats
 ```
 response = client.threats.list
 response